ogzhancetin/Image_Colorization/README.md

 opencv-contrib:in case you don't have it, run pip uninstall opencv then run pip install opencv-contrib-python

-You also need to change "path" variable in code to path of the dataset
+You also need to change "path" variable in the code to path of the dataset